CONSTITUTION AND BYLAWS POST

 ARTICLE VII – AMERICAN LEGION AUXILIARY Section 1.
 This Post recognizes a program known as Auxiliary Unit (40) of Alfred W. Maxwell, Jr. Post 40, The American Legion.
 Section 2.
 Membership in the Auxiliary shall be as prescribed by the National Convention of the American Legion Auxiliary.

 ARTICLE VIII – SONS OF THE AMERICAN LEGION Section 1.
 This Post recognizes a program known as Squadron 40 of Alfred W. Maxwell, Jr. Post 40, The American Legion.
 Section 2.
 Membership in the Sons shall be as prescribed by the National Constitution of the Sons of the American Legion.
 Section 3.
-The program known as “The Sons of the American Legion, Squadron 40” shall also be governed by these documents.
+The program is known as “The Sons of the American Legion, Squadron 40” shall also be governed by these documents.

 ARTICLE IX – AMERICAN LEGION RIDERS Section 1.
 This Post recognizes a program known as The American Legion Riders.
 Section 2.
 The American Legion Riders Chapter 40 is a self contained unit and is responsible to themselves as overseen by Alfred W. Maxwell Jr Post 40 the American Legion.
 For due cause this Program (Chapter 40) may be discontinued by the Executive Board.